 You, however, are not in the flesh but in the Spirit, if in fact the Spirit of God dwells in you.
 Anyone who does not have the Spirit of Christ does not belong to him.
 But if Christ is in you, although the body is dead because of sin, the Spirit is life because of righteousness.
-(Romans 8:9-10)
+(Romans 8:9-10 ESV)

 One of the greatest sources of trouble for genuine Christians, and abuse victims in particular, is that we are not trained in real discernment.
 In fact, we are often directed quite wrongly in this regard.
 We feel one thing, we sense something, but those feelings and senses are squelched.
 “I am sure I am wrong.
-Mr. So and So, godly saint and pillar in our church, tells me I am wrong.
+Mr. So-and-So, godly saint and pillar in our church, tells me I am wrong.
 Therefore I must be.”
 We go on for years and years in this mindset.

 We must study and read and absorb God’s Word, the Scriptures.
 It is by the Word that the Spirit of Christ in us leads us.
-In this article I am in no way promoting some kind of “spirit-leading” that is divorced from the Scriptures.
+In this post I am in no way promoting some kind of “spirit-leading” that is divorced from the Scriptures.
 The Holy Spirit “breathed” the Word of God through prophets and apostles appointed by God, and He did so inerrantly.
 However, the Holy Spirit DOES lead Christ’s people.
 And it is this Spirit leading that I am trying to encourage every Christian to acknowledge, heed, and be encouraged by.
 The Word of God tells us “do not quench the Spirit,” but unscriptural church traditions, Christians who lack real wisdom and knowledge of evil, and false shepherds who lord it over us are doing just that.
 Quenching the Spirit.
 Let me give you some examples from my own experience.
 I bet you will relate to them quickly.

 So here we are.
 My wife and I and a “pillar of repute” from our church some 10 years ago.
 This was well before I had sorted out the nature and tactics of abuse.
 I wasn’t totally ignorant.
 I knew that this “pillar” riding in our car with us could be abrasive and controlling, and he had already caused us much grief for a long time.
 Anyway, just before we were about to let him off, we were discussing a serious issue in our church that was being fueled by a lady who had a whole history of trouble-making.
 My wife said something like, “if she continues and will not heed warnings, she will have to be put out of the church.”
 That was a true and wise statement.
-But the “pillar” spun his head around, looked at my wife, and in a stern tone said “Well let’s show her some grace!
+But the “pillar” spun his head around, looked at my wife, and in a stern tone said “Well, let’s show her some grace!
 You need to show her grace!”